microsoft/WhatTheHack/056-CosmicTroubleshooting/Student/Challenge-00.md

 In the `/Challenge00/` folder of the Resources.zip file given by your coach, two deployment scripts that deploy a bicep template with the required services for the challenge, as well as building and deploying our sample web application.

-Please deploy the infrastructure by running the following scripts in the `/Challenge00/` folder:
+Please deploy the infrastructure by running one of the following scripts in the `/Challenge00/` folder:

 - Powershell:
   ```